 History of the Beowulf Manuscript

-Known as Cotton Vitellius Axv, the codex which contains the only extant copy of the Anglo-Saxon epic poem, Beowulf, has an intriguing history and legend of its own.
+Known as Cotton Vitellius Axv, the codex containing the only extant copy of the Anglo-Saxon epic poem, Beowulf, has an intriguing history and legend of its own.

 Timeline and Facts about the Beowulf Manuscript.